ajinderbains/Kickstaeter_Analysis_AB/README.md

 ## Analysis and Challenges
-Analysis is based on data set  provided for past campaigns.The excel sheet [Kickstarter_Challenge]( includes launch date,Outcome,goal,pledged amount,parent/sub categories
+Analysis is based on data set  provided for past campaigns.
 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals